abdulkadhar/sample-repo/README.md

-# sample-repo
+# DEMO

-created mainly to use the features of the repository.
+created for the making use of the github tutorials.